 (In this case, extracting an odd root for the right side of the equation yielded one possibility)

-First, let's note that in the left side we can factor the expression using a common factor, the largest common factor for the numbers and variables in this case is 7x9since the ninth power is the lowest power in the equation and therefore is included in both the term with the tenth power and the term with the ninth power.
-Any power higher than this is not included in the term with the ninth power, which is the lowest, and therefore this is the term with the highest power that can be factored out as a common factor from all terms for the variables,
+First, note that in the left side we are able to factor the expression by using a common factor.
+The largest common factor for the numbers and letters in this case is 3x due to the fact that the first power is the lowest power in the equation and therefore is included both in the term with the second power and in the term with the first power.
+Any power higher than this is not included in the term with the first power, which is the lowest.
+Therefore this is the term with the highest power that can be factored out as a common factor from all terms for the letters,

-Let's continue and address the fact that on the left side of the equation we obtained in the last step there is a multiplication of algebraic expressions and on the right side the number 0, therefore, since the only way to get a result of 0 from multiplication is to multiply by 0, at least one of the expressions in the multiplication on the left side must equal zero,
+Proceed to the left side of the equation that we obtained in the last step.
+There is a multiplication of algebraic expressions and on the right side the number 0.
+Therefore, given that the only way to obtain 0 from a multiplication is to multiply by 0, at least one of the expressions in the multiplication on the left side must equal zero,

 Meaning: